CCPrefix: Counterfactual Contrastive Prefix-Tuning for Many-Class Classification: Experiments

 \subsection{Ablation Study}

-To further analyze the potency of each component in CCPrompt, we conduct an ablation study on relation classification datasets.
-As shown in the bottom panel of \Cref{tab:fullysupervised} and \Cref{tab:fs_rc}, the performance of the model degrades to various degrees.
-It is worth noting that ``w/o ConAtt'' causes more performance degradation in the few-shot setting than in the fully supervised one, which indicates that contrastive attributes can further stimulate the knowledge for classification in PLMs.
-For ``w/o Prototypes'', we use the similarities between the attributes and the verbalizers as the selection criteria instead.
-Obviously, the performance of ``w/o Prototypes'' has significantly decreased in both settings.
-Comparing with prototypes-based criteria, the coarse grained criteria introduces more noise attributes, leading to the performance degradation.
-Thus, it is crucial to set global prototypes for implicit clustering to learn the common features of each contrastive attribute among training instances. ``w/o $\gL_{\rm con}$'' has less performance reduction in few-shot setting than that in fully supervised setting.
+We carry out an ablation study on relation classification datasets to further investigate the effectiveness of each component in CCPrefix, as detailed in the bottom panel of \Cref{tab:fullysupervised} and \Cref{tab:fs_rc}. ``w/o ConAtt'' causes more performance degradation in the few-shot setting than in the fully supervised one, which indicates that contrastive attributes can further stimulate the knowledge in PLMs.
+For ``w/o Prototypes'', attribute-verbalizer similarities are used as the selection criteria, causing a significant performance drop due to noise attributes, although it slightly outperforms CCPrefix in TACREV under K=8.
+Contrastive attributes, derived from mapping text through all possible fact-counterfactual pairs, may contain overlapped semantic information, especially in scenarios where K=8.
+Thus, solely relying on their semantics for prototype to constraint could be ineffective or even detrimental to model performance. ``w/o $\gL_{\rm con}$'' has less performance reduction in the few-shot setting than that in the fully supervised setting.
 We infer that the unbalanced training data distribution may hurt the performance significantly.
-Besides, it is worth noting that our contrastive attribute construction is irrespective of any entity information.
-Thus, the attributes may be too dispersed in embedding space, hence failing to clustering around the prototypes.
-Although only slightly underperformed in the fully supervised setting, the performance of ``w/o Siamese'' drops severely in the extreme data scarce scenario ($K=8$), indicating that simple representation learning can force the PLMs to focus on the valid contrastive attributes in prompts.
+The performance of ``w/o Siamese'' drops severely in the extreme data scarce scenario ($K=8$), indicating that simple representation learning can force the PLMs to focus on the valid contrastive attributes in prefix.